rafeyrana/bAIcho/README.md

-# bAIcho
+# BRAINTOK
-## AI Sales Lead Generation / Conversion for B2B Companies
+## Tiktok Brainrot but this time you actually learn something